 We provide 8 separate almshouses, each with 1-3 bedrooms.
 They are arranged in two wings, around a large central wardenry.
 There are also beautiful grounds.
 The wardenry is being prepared for use by the community and for events.

 The building was commissioned and funded by Sir Stephen Fox who was born in the village, before becoming a very wealthy and prominent figure of the age.
 He also built All Saint’s Church that sits opposite the Hospital.

 The building has had an interesting history and although it has nearly closed numerous times, the charity and board of trustees continue to uphold Sir Stephen’s original purpose for the building and to build a community to look after the building, its residents and its heritage.

 Jason chaired the Farley Hospital Board of Trustees from the inception of the new board in Summer 2020 until Dec 2021.
-He has led the charity through re-creation as a CIO and along with Adam and Lucy, has built a new expanded board with a diverse skill base and a shared care for the trust and the work it does.
+He has led the charity through re-creation as a CIO and along with previous Trustees Adam and Lucy, Jason has built a new expanded board with a diverse skill base and a shared care for the trust and the work it does.

 Dave first lived in Farley in 1998 with his wife Becky.
 After a sojourn in Winterslow, the couple moved back to the village in 2010 along with their two sons.
 Dave has worked for the University of Southampton for ‘too many years’ in various technical and managerial roles in the IT department.
 He is currently the Head of Education Services and a long standing member of the Senior Leadership Team.

 Dave likes to run quite a bit, occasionally too far… He also manages the Winterslow Junior Badminton Club, likes a bit of gardening and attempts to write fiction.